 ACDI/VOCA’s cooperative development roots date to 1963 when U.S. farmer co-ops founded ACDI’s predecessor organization to assist cooperatives in developing countries.
 Worldwide, cooperatives have demonstrated their contribution to economic growth, food security and community development.

-ACDI/VOCA retains a strong commitment to helping rural beneficiaries and for over 48 years has helped millions of farmers and entrepreneurs help themselves using the cooperative business model.
+ACDI/VOCA retains a strong commitment to helping rural beneficiaries and since 1963 has helped millions of farmers and entrepreneurs help themselves using the cooperative business model.

 Cooperatives and Associations Make a Lasting Impact

 A true cooperative is “an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly owned and democratically controlled enterprise” (International Cooperative Alliance).
 Co-ops are: